stephenjwatkins/Slide.js/README.md

 ## API

-Slide.js has a very powerful, flexible API giving the developer full control.
+Slide.js has a very powerful, flexible API that gives the developer full control.

-	slideShow.addItem(item);       // Add an item to the slideshow slideShow.addItems(itemArray); // Add array of items to the slideshow slideShow.start(slideNumber);  // Start the slideshow.
+	slideShow.addItem(item | itemArray);  // Add an item or array of items to the slideshow slideShow.start(slideNumber);         // Start the slideshow.
 Optionally, specify a starting slide number (1 - slide count) slideShow.stop();                     // Stop the slideshow.
 Detaches any slide items slideShow.play();                     // Play the slideshow.
 This will cycle through the items slideShow.pause();                    // Pause the slideshow
 	slideShow.to(slideNumber);            // Go to specificied slide number slideShow.first();                    // Go to first slide
 	slideShow.last();                     // Go to last slide
 	slideShow.next();                     // Go to next slide
 	slideShow.previous();                 // Go to previous slide

 ## Hooks